Water Heater Installations

 The tankless water heater is—you guessed it—tankless!
 Because there’s no storage tank.
 A tankless water heater heats up water only when you need it, and it brings hot water to all your faucets quickly—and never runs out.

-Since the tankless water heater only heats water on demand, it saves energy, tank-type water heaters heat water 24 hours, 365 days a year, whether or not you need it.
-It works hard to keep the hot water at a constant temperature, and that uses up energy.
-With a tankless water heater, you don’t need to maintain hot water all day long.
+Since the tankless water heater only heats water on demand, it saves energy; tank-type water heaters heat water 24 hours, 365 days a year, whether or not you need it.
+It works hard to keep the hot water at a constant temperature, which uses energy.
+With a tankless water heater, you don't need to maintain hot water all day.

-For every dollar you put into heating your water, about 97 cents of it actually heats your water when you have a gas tankless water heater.
-When you have a tank-type water heater only about 58 cents of that dollar is used to heat the water.
-32 cents is wasted energy.
+For every dollar you put into heating your water, about 97 cents heat your water when you have a gas tankless water heater.
+When you have a tank-type water heater, only about 55 cents of that dollar is used to heat the water.
+Forty-five cents is wasted energy.
+Save an average of 55% of hot water energy costs.

 Space Savings